lethain/organize/README.md

 to resolve the pylint complaint.
 (For example, when it believes a given attribute doesn't exist which does but it can't lint properly for whatever reason.)

+### Approach

+Our implementation approach is:

+1. The library should do the intended thing, even if it requires a hack or underwhelming heuristic.
+2. Deal with streams, return streams.
+Many files are huge and we don't want to be needlessly wasteful.
+3. Don't rely on filenames to identify data formats.
+Files are often mislabled or not labeled at all.

 ### Implemntation Notes